AmanPandita/CS475-575_ParallelProgramming/README.md

 # CS575_ParallelProgramming

 ## Overview
-This repository consists of all the projects executed during the spring 2022 term at OSU.
+This repository is meant for code referencing purposes and consists of all the projects executed during the spring 2022 term at OSU.

 ## Installation
 ### For Windows Users: